sustrik/libdill/man/http_sendstatus.md

 **WARNING: This is experimental functionality and the API may change in the future.**

 HTTP is an application-level protocol described in RFC 7230.
-This implementation handles only the request/response exchange.
-Whatever comes after that must be handled by a different protocol.
+Thisimplementation handles only the request/response exchange.
+Whatevercomes after that must be handled by a different protocol.

 This function sends an HTTP status line to the peer.
-It is meant to be done at the beginning of the HTTP response.
-For example, if status is 404 and reason is 'Not found' the line sent will look like
+It is meant tobe done at the beginning of the HTTP response.
+For example, ifstatus is 404 and reason is 'Not found' the line sent will look likethis:
-this:

 ```
 HTTP/1.1 404 Not found